Ceredo, West Virginia

 Ceredo is a town in Wayne County, West Virginia, United States, situated along the Ohio River.
-The population was 1,450 at the 2010 census.
-Ceredo is a part of the Huntington-Ashland, WV-KY-OH Metropolitan Statistical Area (MSA).
+The population was 1,408 at the 2020 census.
+Ceredo is a part of the Huntington–Ashland, WV-KY-OH Metropolitan Statistical Area (MSA).
 As of the 2000 census, the MSA had a population of 288,649.

 The city is also near the location of the Southern Airways Flight 932 aviation disaster.
 On November 14, 1970, a McDonnell Douglas DC-9 airplane carrying the Marshall University football team crashed on a hillside on approach to the Tri-State Airport, killing all 75 on board.
 A movie about the tragedy, We Are Marshall, was released in 2006.

 History

 Ceredo was named by its founder for the bountiful harvest of corn upon the site.
 The name derives from Ceres, the goddess of corn and harvest.

-New England Congregationalists founded Ceredo to demonstrate the superiority of an economic system not based on slave labor.
+New England Congregationalists under the American Emigrant Aid and Homestead Company founded Ceredo to demonstrate the superiority of an economic system not based on slave labor.
 Eli Thayer, an abolitionist congressman from Massachusetts, believed that bringing abolitionists like himself into southern states could ultimately bring about the end of slavery.
 While some welcomed the newcomers, several area newspapers published opinions against this "invasion."
 The newspaper of nearby Ashland, Kentucky, however, supported this move.
 By 1857, the city was fully established with a newspaper and several industries.
+Ceredo was the only town established by Thayer and the Homestead Company due to financial issues.

 With John Brown's raid at Harpers Ferry in 1859 and the outbreak of the Civil War in 1861, the situation for this abolitionist colony appeared bleak.
 Its purpose to bring about the peaceful end of slavery over, several residents volunteered for pro-Union regiments.
+The town would become the station point for the Union 5th West Virginia Infantry, until they were stationed elsewhere and the town was devastated by guerilla raids.
+By the end of the war, much of the industry had been destroyed and a majority of the northern emigrants had fled.
+Thayer eventually transferred ownership of the town to Congressmen Charles B. Hoard.
+Hoard and his descendants rebuilt Ceredo into a small town, although the community never reached the original vision of Thayer and the Homestead Company.